 SW Dutch Colonial

-Located on a hill in SW Portland, this Dutch Colonial has access to sweeping views and lots of light.
-Unfortunately, the kitchen was dark, hemmed in, and dated.
-A wall between the kitchen and the dining room was replaced with a large cased opening, opening the space to the rest of the main floor and to better light and views.
-Centered on the cased opening, a new island with seating on three sides mediates between the kitchen and dining and serves as a family gathering spot.
+Though the home had access to sweeping views and lots of light, the kitchen was dark, hemmed in, and dated.
+Replacing a wall between the kitchen and the dining room with a large cased opening connected the space to the rest of the main floor and to better light and views.
+Centered on this expanded opening, a new island with seating on three sides mediates between the kitchen and dining and serves as a family gathering spot.

 On the second floor, an en-suite bath was added to the primary bedroom by re-appropriating space from an adjacent extra long bedroom, again without disrupting the existing windows.
 Also carved out of existing space, a walk-in closet completes the primary suite.
 The cramped original bath was redesigned and renovated for a more functional layout to accommodate the kids.

 To complete this whole house renovation, the daylight basement was converted to habitable space, including a recreation room, guest bedroom, home office, storage space, and bathroom.

 After several years of talking to professionals who never quite felt good enough, a friend recommended eMZed Architecture.
 The difference was stark.
 They listened closely to our goals, offered remarkably thoughtful ideas, pushed back in a professional way to make the most of our ideas, and in the end developed a set of plans that made our house functional and beautiful.